dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 There is no one true solution to this problem.
 Rust and Kotlin both have their own approach that makes sense in the context of those languages.
-This doc walks through all the details of our answer for Dart, which we call "null safety".
-It includes a set of changes to the static type system and also a constellation of other changes and new language features to let you not only write null-safe code but hopefully to *enjoy* doing so.
+This doc walks through all the details of our answer for Dart.
+It includes changes to the static type system and a suite of other modifications and new language features to let you not only write null-safe code but hopefully to *enjoy* doing so.

 This document is long.
 If you want something shorter that covers just what you need to know to get up and running, start with the [overview][].
-When you are ready for a deeper understanding and have the time, come back here so you can understand deeply *how* the language handles `null`, *why* we designed it that way, and how to write idiomatic, modern, null-safe Dart.
-(Spoiler alert: it ends up being surprisingly close to how you write Dart today.)
+When you are ready for a deeper understanding and have the time, come back here so you can understand *how* the language handles `null`, *why* we designed it that way, and how to write idiomatic, modern, null-safe Dart.
+(Spoiler alert: it ends up surprisingly close to how you write Dart today.)

+[overview]: /null-safety

-As we said before, there are several ways a language can tackle null reference errors, each of which have their pros and cons.
+The various ways a language can tackle null reference errors each have their pros and cons.
 These principles guided the choices we made:

-*   **Code should be safe by default.** If you write new Dart code and don't use any explicitly unsafe features, it will never throw a null reference error at runtime.
+*   **Code should be safe by default.** If you write new Dart code and don't use any explicitly unsafe features, it nevers throw a null reference error at runtime.
 All possible null reference errors are caught statically.
 If you want to defer some of that checking to runtime to get greater flexibility, you can, but you have to choose that by using some feature that is textually visible in the code.

     In other words, we aren't giving you a life jacket and leaving it up to you to remember to put it on every time you go out on the water.
 Instead, we give you a boat that doesn't sink.
-Unless you jump overboard, you'll stay dry.
+You stay dry unless you jump overboard.

 *   **Null safe code should be easy to write.** Most existing Dart code is dynamically correct and does not throw null reference errors.
 You like your